everycopy/flickr-yahoo-header-zapper/README.md

 ## Installation

-Use it with the Stylish extension in whatever browser you choose:
+Use it with the Stylish extension in whatever browser you want:

 * Get the [Chrome](https://chrome.google.com/webstore/detail/stylish/fjnbnpbmkenffdnngjfgmeleoegfcffe) extension.
 * Get the [Firefox](https://addons.mozilla.org/fr/firefox/addon/stylish/) addon.